top of page

 Dr. Kenneth Hughes Has Been Selected to Best Plastic Surgeons in Los Angeles by Kevin's Best

-Dr. Kenneth Benjamin Hughes Selected Again as Best Plastic Surgeon in Los Angeles by Three Best Rated for 2020
+Dr. Kenneth Benjamin Hughes Selected Again as Best Plastic Surgeon in Los Angeles by Three Best Rated for 2020 to 2025

 Dr. Kenneth Hughes Voted Among Best Plastic Surgeons in Los Angeles and Beverly Hills for Breast Surgery, Rhinoplasty, Eyelid Surgery, Ear Surgery and Many More